Herb Abramson: Life and career

 Abramson developed a method of cutting concentric grooves for a record so a different recording could be heard depending on which groove the tonearm landed on.
 That process was used on a series of "Magic Records" that Abramson produced which were marketed for children.
 After leaving Atlantic, Abramson sold the patent to Mattel which used the process to develop the Chatty Cathy talking doll.

 Abramson set up his own recording studio in the early 1960s, A-1 Sound Studios (Atlantic-1) at 234 West 56th Street in Manhattan.
-With engineer Jim Reeves he produced: Sidney Barnes, Don Covay, the Darling Sisters, John Davidson, Luther Dixon, J. J. Jackson, Linda and the Vistas, Mr. Wiggles, Johnny Nash, Pigmeat Markum, Ruby & the Romantics, Eddie Singleton, The Supremes, Titus Turner, and the Thymes.
+With engineer Jim Reeves he produced: Sidney Barnes, Don Covay, the Darling Sisters, John Davidson, Luther Dixon, J. J. Jackson, Linda and the Vistas, Mr. Wiggles, Johnny Nash, Pigmeat Markham, Ruby & the Romantics, Eddie Singleton, The Supremes, Titus Turner, and the Thymes.
 He moved A-1 Sound to 76th Street on the ground floor of a hotel off Broadway.
 Musicians who recorded demos in the studio include: Richie Cordell, Hank Crawford, Barry Manilow, Bette Midler, James Moody, Patti Smith, Les Fradkin and Muddy Waters.
 The Godz recorded their first three albums at the West 56th Street studio in 1966, 1967 and 1968, and their fourth album at 76th Street in 1973.
 Jim McCarthy from The Godz also recorded his solo album (Alien) at the 76th Street studio in 1973.
 Jonathan Thayer, later of Vanguard Recording Studios, engineered for Abramson, as did Rob Fraboni and maintenance engineer Mike Edl, who replaced Carl Lindgren in April 1969.
-A-1 Sound was managed by his third wife, Barbara, who was with him to the end.
-He died in Henderson, Nevada, in 1999, a week before his 83rd birthday.
+A-1 Sound was managed by his third wife, Barbara, who was with him to the end of his life.

 In 1998, he received the Pioneer Award from the Rhythm & Blues Foundation.

+He died in Henderson, Nevada, in 1999, at the age of age 82.